wkawabe/wkawabe.github.io/_pages/cv.md

 Talks & Events
 ======
+* Mar.
+2024: A workshop in Miraikan
+  * TBA

 * Jul.
 2022: [A workshop in Miraikan (The National Museum of Emerging Science and Innovation, Japan)](https://www.miraikan.jst.go.jp/events/202207302596.html)
   * The event allowed Miraikan visitors to easily try out interactive machine learning systems on the spot.